 Time required: Minimum of 6 hours.

-16. The Boiling Lake Dominica
+16. Boiling Lake Hike Dominica

 If you can only do one hike in Dominica, make it Boiling Lake.
 It’s Dominica’s signature hike and takes you through many different landscapes.

-The Boiling Lake hike starts from Titou Gorge, taking you through the rainforest up to a gorgeous mountaintop viewpoint where you can get 360-views of the island, including the capital city Roseau.
+The Boiling Lake hike starts from Titou Gorge, taking you through the rainforest up to a gorgeous mountaintop viewpoint where you can get 360 views of the island, including the capital city Roseau.

 The trail then descends into the Valley of Desolation, where you’ll be surrounded by bubbling pools and hissing vents letting out steam.
 It’s an incredible place to walk through, but you need to be careful here as people have severely burnt themselves walking into boiling water.